Help with Linux Networking

 Wireless

-I wrote a one-line script that copies the appropriate file onto the one that the system is looking for, so I can easily switch between work and home wireless networks.
+one that the system is looking for, so I can easily switch between work

 Once you have an IP address, you need to connect to the VPN (described below).